uniquerockrz/notes.sauravmodak.com/docs/data_science_notes/Deep Learning/02 Tensorflow Basics.md

 ### Ones, Zeros and Using Numpy Arrays In Tensors

 Like numpy, tensorflow has functions for generating zeros and ones.
 You can also directly convert numpy arrays into tensors and use advantage of GPU calculation.
+However, remember that when you create a tensor using numpy arrays, it uses the `float64` data type by default, rather than `float32`.

 ```python
 tf.ones(shape=(4,4))